Washoe Tribe of Nevada and California: Washoe Ranch

-Woodfords Community (Hung A Lei Ti)
+Woodfords Community (Hung-A-Lel-Ti)

 The only community in California, Woodfords Community is located near Markleeville.
-Its Washoe name is "Hung A Lei Ti."
+Its Washoe name is "Hung A Lel Ti."
 It includes the Woodfords Indian Education Center and a community center.
 Their five community representatives are chaired by DeAnn Roberts.
 Established in 1970, the 80 acre community had 338 resident members in 1991.
 As of the 2010 Census the population was 214.
-In July 2021, Hung A Lei Ti was evacuated for seven days due to the Tamarack Fire.
+In July 2021, Hung-A-Lel-Ti was evacuated for seven days due to the Tamarack Fire.
 The community was successfully protected from the fire.

 The California Gold Rush brought an influx of European-American settlers in the mid-19th century.
 Calls for the establishment of a Washoe reservation and compensation for lost resources, such as the piñon crop, were ignored by the US in the late 19th century.
 Under the Dawes Act of 1887, Washoes lands were broken up into individual allotments; however, instead of the tribe retaining valuable lands in the Pine Nut Mountains, the allotted sections were typically barren lands with little access to water.